oracle/truffleruby/doc/contributor/threads.md

 exits through `System.exit` rather than returning from `main`, which kills all other Java threads immediately.

-When the main thread in Ruby finishes, all Ruby threads are killed.
+When the main thread in Ruby finishes, all Ruby threads and fibers are killed.

 To shutdown all Ruby threads and fibers on exit, a safepoint action is run to call `shutdown` on each thread, executing on the thread itself.